Terms and conditionsempower people everywhere to revolutionize their health. Our current mission is to make low carb simple.

 - give us feedback or contact us in any manner.

-- analytics providers such as Google, Firebase, Apple, FiveTran which are based
+- analytics providers such as Google, Firebase, Apple, Fivetran which are based outside the EEA;

-- search engine information providers such as Google which are based outside the
+- search engine information providers such as Google, which are based outside the EEA;

-- email providers such as Mailchimp and Mandrill which are based outside the EEA;
+- email providers such as Mailchimp and Mandrill, which are based outside the EEA; and

-- technical support services such as Zendesk and Userback which are based outside
+- technical support services such as Zendesk and Userback, which are based outside of the EEA.

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.